tirthamouli/pvr_server/README.md

 ## How to install

 1. Take a pull from here https://github.com/Boom0027/pvr_server.git
-2. Inside the directory add a .env file
+2. Inside the directory add a .env file and add the following environment variable.
+Replace the variables with your own environment variable.
-3. Add these environment variables
 ```.env
     EMAIL_SERVICE=<servie> eg: gmail
     EMAIL_USERNAME=<email_user_name> eg: abc@gmail.com